rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 Reviewing the polling results will help identify what process or proccesses are creating high `iowait`.

 ##  Out of disk space

+At some point a host will run out of disk space.
+This can be caused by an application, accumulated logs, or build up of files.
+The drive and file system with low disk space needs to be identified first.
+Then the isolated drive can be searched to locate the files consuming large amounts of disk space.

+### df

+The `df -h` command displays disk usage on all mounted filesystems.
+The flag `-h` returns a human readable output.
+Review the `size`, `used`, and `use%` columns to evaluate what disks under `filesystem` are close to capacity.

+### find

+The `sudo find / -type f -size +100M -exec du -ah {} + | sort -hr | head` command searches a specified portion of the filesystem for directories and files that match a criteria.
+In this case the entire command searches the root filesystem for all files greater than 100mb, sorts by size, and then displays the top ten largest files.
+Elevated permissions are required.
+Evaluating the output will provide large files to review and a link to the processes filling the disk.

+### lsof

+The `sudo lsof /full/path/to/file` command will list the processes writing to an open file.
+Elevated permissions and full file path are required.
+Use the `COMMAND` and `PID` to identify the process that is writing to the large file.

 ##  Connection refused
 ##  Searching logs
 ##  Probing processes